Back-to-School Guide

 List of 9 items.

-• USB Summer Work: Challenge ’28
+• USB Summer Work: Voices and Visions 2025

-• USB Uniform & Civvies
+• US Uniform & Civvies

 Wearing the school uniform ties students to a community tradition that bridges the past, present and future.
 Uniforms reinforce that students are proud to be part of a larger community and allow us to celebrate who students are focusing on their character, thoughts, and actions, rather than their attire.
 Additionally, uniforms provide families a cost-effective clothing solution that minimizes daily decision-making for students and parents and guardians alike.
 Thank you for helping support your student in upholding this tradition.